bioconnector/workshops2015/ws-r-series.md

 * Bring a laptop to the course with the software installed [as detailed below](#setup).
 * Print and bring this [R Cheat Sheet](http://dx.doi.org/10.6084/m9.figshare.1080756) created specifically for this workshop.

-**Registration**: Registration opens Friday, March 6, 2015 at 9:00am.
+**Registration**: Registration opens Friday, February 20, 2015 at 9:00am.
 [See below](#registration) for registration instructions.
 The workshop is free[^free], but requires a $10 registration fee that is refunded after attending the course and submitting a course evaluation.

 [^free]: The workshop is free, but requires a $10 registration fee that is refunded after attending the course and submitting a course evaluation.
 We do this to protect _you_, the person who's truly interested in taking this workshop, from those who would otherwise sign up to hold their spot.
 You will receive a refund for your registration after attending all parts of the workshop and after you submit an evaluation.